jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 3. The score UI to slide in
 4. The game manager incrementing the score on the game state then changing the state machine to `Celebration`

-Lots of different systems, all working in harmony, doesn't get any better than that!
+Lots of different systems, all working in harmony, it doesn't get any better than that!

 ### Implementing a State Machine
 #### In Unity: